jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 Many books are written about the meaning and purpose(s) of humor.
 Some have focused on Jewish humor.
 I have written one:
 Our Pal God and Other Presumptions https://www.iuniverse.com/en/bookstore/bookdetails/108093-OUR-PAL-GOD-and-Other-Presumptions.
 Here are some of the jokes therein and newer ones thereout.
-I'll upload one or more each week.
-Watch this space!

 Here are a few themes and examples.